Interested in pursuing a Masters in Finance in Ireland?

 1. MSc in Corporate Finance

 An MSc in Corporate Finance at the University of Galway is a 1-year full-time program run by the CFA Institute.
 This equips the students with the analytical and decision-making skills relevant to the finance industry.

 MSC in Corporate Finance has been awarded exemptions from six ACCA subjects:

-Masters in Corporate Finance at University of Galway is an 11-moduled program with two electives, one of them being a 12-week work placement opportunity.
+Masters in Corporate Finance at the University of Galway is an 11-moduled program with two electives, one of them being a 12-week work placement opportunity.
 Still, it is at employers’ discretion whether they shortlist and offer a position to applicants.

 2. MEconSc (International Finance)

 This course gives a deepened understanding of the forces driving the global economy and the operations of international financial markets.

 Moreover, this skill adds high value also to public institutions such as Central Banks and multinational corporations.